kubernetes/enhancements/keps/sig-scheduling/20190221-pod-topology-spread.md

 If it's a soft requirement, we treat the `min matching num` as 3 instead of 0, which means incoming pod can be placed onto zone1 or zone2.

-- (more cases) when a topoloy domain is infeasible
+- (more cases) when a topology domain is infeasible

     > Suppose maxSkew is 1: (~~zone~~ means the zone is infeasible)